LiveAsynchronousVisualizedArchitecture/lava/README.md

 LAVA is designed to **_both_** significantly **_speed up development_** AND as a simple way to create **_signifcant amounts of concurrency_**.
 It is written in C++11 and meant to potentially work with any language that can compile a shared library that exposes standard function calls.
 The fundamental building blocks are single file libraries with no dependencies other than the C++11 standard library.

 ### Classic Software Problems
-  -  High level overview is mixed with granular source code and often subverted in some way to accomodate extra data
+  -  High level structure is not strictly enforced (or doesn't exist) and often subverted in some way to accomodate extra data/communication
   -  As program size increases, iteration increases due to re-compilation time, linking time, and the time to re-run the program to test
   -  Modularity often breaks down due to data dependencies at run time and source dependencies at compile time
   -  Separating inputs, outputs and interactions into asynchronous components is often error prone and/or requires significant planning